 It is important to note that the VoltDB architecture is optimized for throughput over latency.
 The latency of any one transaction (the time from when the transaction begins until processing ends) is similar in VoltDB to other databases.
 However, the number of transactions that can be completed in a second (i.e. throughput) is orders of magnitude higher because VoltDB reduces the amount of time that requests sit in the queue waiting to be executed.
 VoltDB achieves this improved throughput by eliminating the overhead required for locking, latching, and other administrative tasks.

-Tables are partitioned in VoltDB based on a primary key that you, the developer or designer, specify.
-When you choose partitioning keys that match the way the data is accessed by the stored procedures, it optimizes execution at runtime.
+Tables are partitioned in VoltDB based on a column that you, the developer or designer, specify.
+When you choose partitioning columns that match the way the data is accessed by the stored procedures, it optimizes execution at runtime.

 To further optimize performance, VoltDB allows certain database tables to be replicated to all partitions of the cluster.
 For small tables that are largely read-only, this allows stored procedures to create joins between this table and another larger table while remaining a single-partitioned transaction.
 For example, a retail merchandising database that uses product codes as the primary key may have one table that simply correlates the product code with the product's category and full name, Since this table is relatively small and does not change frequently (unlike inventory and orders) it can be replicated to all partitions.
 This way stored procedures can retrieve and return user-friendly product information when searching by product code without impacting the performance of order and inventory updates and searches.